 - The Paradise that awaits the Believers in the Hereafter.

 I cited the above reference for a reason as it allows for multiple interpretations of the same concept.
-What I’m about to say is a mere theory by me; however, it makes a lot of sense so I consider sharing it publicly.
 It is equally possible that Adam was the first man and was also born through evolution.
 It is possible that Allah initially created the first man the way it is described in the Hadith literature i.e. Adam’s miraculous creation as well as Hawa (Eve) from Adam’s ribs; but, when Adam and Hawa were sent down from Heaven to Earth, it was not a literal descent but one of differentiation.
 No where in the Quran nor the authentic Sunnah of the Prophet does it describe the nature of this descent.
 It is possible to assume then that the human race was designed through evolution but at the completion of this form (i.e., Homo Sapiens) the spirit of each individual was uniquely breathed into his/her unique body in the womb of his/her mother.
 Thus, in our earthly life, we are reminded of our covenant with God and the unique plan with which he created and determined all of creation.
 In order to return to the Eternal abode from which we initially came, we must live a life of obedience and servitude to God through the guidance given through the prophets, from Adam to Muhammad (peace be upon them).

 See also the last paragraph of surah 2 verse 36 in the post Regaining the Lost Paradise: The story of Adam in the Quran

 Sadiq, Ali Abubakar.
 Science and Scriptures: Friends or Foes?: Marrying science and religion in the quest for meaning .
 Kindle Edition.